Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 • Hormonal Changes: The rollercoaster of puberty can trigger mood swings and make teens more vulnerable to emotional challenges.

-• Family Issues: Experiencing conflict at home, a parent's divorce, or the loss of a loved one can be a significant trigger for depression.
+• Family Issues: Experiencing conflict at home, a parent's divorce or the loss of a loved one can be a significant trigger for depression.

-• Brain Chemistry: A family history of depression or imbalances in brain chemicals can increase a teen's susceptibility.
+• Brain Chemistry: A family history of or imbalances in brain chemicals can increase a teen's susceptibility.

-How common is Depression in Teenagers?
+How Common Is Depression In Teenagers?

 Depression is surprisingly common in teenagers, affecting millions each year.
-It's important to remember that boys and girls can experience depression, although symptoms may present differently.
+It's important to remember that boys and girls can experience teenage depression, although symptoms may present differently.
 If you're concerned about a teen showing signs of depression, early intervention is crucial.
 Getting them the help they need can make a significant difference in their emotional well-being and future.

-Signs of Depression in Teenagers
+Signs Of Depression In Teenagers

-Teenagers with depression may experience a range of changes in mood, behavior, and physical health.
+may experience a range of changes in mood, behavior, and physical health.
 These changes can be subtle or significant, so it's important to be aware of potential signs.

-Lack of Energy and Motivation
+Lack Of Energy And Motivation

 A teen with depression might constantly feel tired, even after sleeping a lot.
 They may lose interest in activities they used to enjoy, like sports, hobbies, or hanging out with friends.
 Even simple tasks can feel overwhelming, and they may lack the motivation to start or complete them.